 25 Relationship Tips

 I first learned about this from relationships expert and researcher John Gottman.
 Healthy relationships have approximately 6 times more positive interactions than negative ones.
-Focus your energy on encouraging others and your relationships will grow.
+Focus your energy on encouraging those you care about.
+Aim at 7 positives each day.

 2. Smile

-A genuine smile attracts good people.
+A smile is attractive.
 Don’t hold back.
-If you don’t feel like smiling, fake it by intentionally changing your facial expression.
 Choosing to smile, when you don’t feel friendly, and/or choosing to engage people, when you feel like isolating, will impact your perspective positively.

 3. Remember & Use First Names